DanArmstrong124/themonkees/README.md

 3. Audio players:
    1. Go to the "Music" page
+   2. Click the play button on the spotify IFrames
+   3. Click the pause button on the spotify IFrames

 4. Information on the monkees:
    1. Go to the "Home" page